pixijs/pixijs/.github/CONTRIBUTING.md

 To report a bug, request a feature, or even ask a question, make use of the GitHub Issues section for [PixiJS][issues].
 When submitting an issue please take the following steps:

-1. **Seach for existing issues.** Your question or bug may have already been answered or fixed, be sure to search the issues first before putting in a duplicate issue.
+1. **Search for existing issues.** Your question or bug may have already been answered or fixed, be sure to search the issues first before putting in a duplicate issue.

 2. **Create an isolated and reproducible test case.** If you are reporting a bug, make sure you